 When it comes to Weihrauch and Hatsan, there are many similarities that can be drawn between the two companies in their products ranges.
 These include the fact thats they both produce spring-powered air rifles, as well as pre-charged pneumatic air rifles, as well as spring and PCP pistols in all the common calibres.
 All their items are usually imported below the legal limits, which are 12 ft/lbs for a rifle, and 6 ft/lbs for a pistol, although the rifles are usually available in FAC levels if you have the right licence.

-Both companies produce their products mainly for sporting purposes such as target shooting, hunting, and pest control so deciding which one is best for you can often be a tricky task.
-Weihrauchs and Hatsans products are both in similar price ranges which doesn’t help make the decision any simpler but hopefully this blog will help you make the right choice.
+Both companies produce their products mainly for sporting purposes, such as target shooting, hunting, and pest control, so deciding which one is best for you can often be a tricky task.
+Weihrauch’s and Hatsan’s products are both in similar price ranges, which doesn’t help make the decision any simpler, but hopefully this blog will help you make the right choice.

-Let start off talking about Weihrauch
+Let’s start off by talking about Weihrauch

-Weihrauch are one of the oldest players in the airgun game and having been founded in 1899 and began manufacturing firearms, they even produced the first German .22 rimfire rifle.
-However, the company ran into trouble after World War 2 when the Allies put Germany on the naughty step and banned the production of firearms forcing Weihrauch to put their years of research into creating the finest sporting airguns.
+Weihrauch are one of the oldest players in the airgun game.
+Founded in 1899 as firearms manufacturers, they even produced the first German .22 rimfire rifle.
+However, the company ran into trouble after World War 2 when the Allies put Germany on the naughty step and banned the production of firearms, forcing Weihrauch to put their years of research into creating the finest sporting airguns.

 What can you expect from a Weihrauch?

-I think this is maybe a little harsh though, yes the weight is higher than some other brands (an unscoped HW97 weighs upwards of 4kg) but the cocking effort is nothing 99% of shooters can’t handle.
-I quite like the overall weight and feel of Weihrauch rifles, everything feels solid and built to last and most importantly powerful and accurate.
+I think this is maybe a little harsh though.
+Yes, the weight is higher than some other brands (an un-scoped HW97 weighs upwards of 4kg), but the cocking effort is nothing 99% of shooters can’t handle.
+I quite like the overall weight and feel of Weihrauch rifles; everything feels solid and built to last, and most importantly, powerful and accurate.